rcarrata/rcarrata.github.io/_posts/2021-04-11-rhacm-submariner-2.md

 The ServiceExport is used to specify which Services should be exposed across all clusters in the cluster set.
 If multiple clusters export a Service with the same name and from the same namespace, they will be recognized as a single logical Service.

-We will install the Service Broker using the subctl util that simplifies very much the installation of the Service Broker and also have a very handy tool to manage and see the status of the submariner connections, endpoints, etc.
+We will install the Service Broker using the subctl util that simplifies very much the installation of the Service Broker and also has a very handy tool to manage and see the status of the submariner connections, endpoints, etc.

 * Install subctl tool into your system: